MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-desktop-services/migrate-rds-cals.md

 You have three options to migrate your RDS CALs:

-1. Automatic connection method: This recommended method communicates via internet directly to the Microsoft Clearinghouse outbound over TCP port 443.
+- **Automatic connection method**: This recommended method communicates via internet directly to the Microsoft Clearinghouse outbound over TCP port 443.

-1. Using a web browser: This method allows migration when the server running the Remote Desktop Licensing Manager tool does not have internet connectivity, but the administrator has internet connectivity on a separate device.
+- **Using a web browser**: This method allows migration when the server running the Remote Desktop Licensing Manager tool does not have internet connectivity, but the administrator has internet connectivity on a separate device.
 The URL for the Web migration method is displayed in the Manage RDS CALs Wizard.

-1. Using a telephone: This method allows the administrator to complete the migration process over the phone with a Microsoft representative.
+- **Using a telephone**: This method allows the administrator to complete the migration process over the phone with a Microsoft representative.
 The appropriate telephone number is determined by the country/region that you chose in the Activate Server Wizard and is displayed in the Manage RDS CALs Wizard.

 In this article, the [establish RDS CAL migration method](#establish-rds-cal-migration-method) highlights the general steps common across any RDS CAL migration method, while [migrate RDS CALs](#migrate-rds-cals) highlights the steps specific to each migration method.